 We meet formally with each of our key suppliers at least annually and, among other things, address their approach to slavery and human trafficking at those review meetings.
+In 2016 we invested in contract management software.
+This online system will enable us to interrogate our contractual terms (including those dealing with the Act) with suppliers more easily.

-Managers responsible for the firm's relationship with key suppliers also visit them at their own premises from time to time.
+In addition, managers responsible for the firm's relationship with key suppliers visit them at their own premises from time to time.
 This gives us an opportunity to observe first hand their working conditions and to talk to a sample of their workers direct.
 In many cases, we have a contractual right to audit the performance and working practices of our suppliers.

-Approved and signed by: Richard Clark, Executive Partner
+Approved and signed by: Paul Stacey, Executive Partner